 - q.
 Banks, credit unions, insurance providers, payroll services, brokerage services, and investment management firms; - r.
 Real estate services including brokers, title companies, and related services; - s.
-Businesses providing mailing and shipping services, including post office boxes: - t.
-Laboratories and defense and national security-related operations supporting the United States government, a contractor to the United States government, or any federal entity; - u.
-Restaurants, but only for delivery or carry out and local breweries, wineries, or distillers but only for carry out.
-Restaurants, but not Bars, may also offer dine-in service in outdoor seating areas only at up to 50% of their outdoor area fire code occupancy, if applicable.
+Businesses providing mailing and shipping services, including post office boxes; - t.
+Laboratories and defense and national security-related operations supporting the United States government, a contractor to the United States government, or any federal entity; - "Restaurants" are those operations that generated at least 50% of their u. sales from dine-in services from the sale of food during the last calendar year.
+Sales made to customers for off-site consumption such as the sale of growlers, wholesale revenues, and to-go items are excluded from this calculation.
+"Local breweries" are those businesses licensed pursuant to NMSA 1978, § 60-6A-26.1.
+Restaurants may provide either delivery or carryout service.
 No dine-in service may be provided in indoor seating areas.
+Restaurants and local breweries may provide dine-in service in outdoor seating areas only at up to 50% of their outdoor fire code occupancy.
 Outdoor dine-in service may only be provided to patrons who are seated.
 Tables must be placed with at least six feet of distance between tables.
 No more than six patrons may be seated at any single table.
-No bar or counter seating is permitted. - v.
+No bar or counter seating is permitted.
+Restaurants and local breweries must operate in compliance with applicable occupancy restrictions and COVID-Safe Practices (CSPs) for Restaurants" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
+Local wineries and distillers may operate but only for carry out service. - v.
 Professional services, such as legal or accounting services, but only where necessary to assist in compliance with legally mandated activities; and - w.
-Logistics, and also businesses that store, transport, or deliver groceries, food, materials, goods or services directly to residences, retailers, government institutions, or essential businesses. - (2) "Individuals" means natural persons. - (3) "Gathering" means any grouping together of individuals in a single connected location. - (4) "Mass gathering" means any public gathering, private gathering, organized event, ceremony, or other grouping that brings together five (5) or more individuals in a single room or connected space, confined outdoor space or an open outdoor space.
+Logistics, and also businesses that store, transport, or deliver groceries, food, materials, goods or services directly to residences, retailers, government institutions, or essential businesses. - (2) "Individuals" means natural persons. - (3) "Gathering" means any grouping together of individuals in a single connected location.

+(4) "Mass gathering" means any public gathering, private gathering, organized event, ceremony, parade, or other grouping that brings together five (5) or more individuals in a single room or connected space, confined outdoor space or an open outdoor space.
 "Mass gathering" does not include the presence of five (5) or more individuals where those individuals regularly reside.
-"Mass gathering" does not include individuals who are public officials or public employees in the course and scope of their employment. - (5) "Houses of worship" means any church, synagogue, mosque, or other gathering space where persons congregate to exercise their religious beliefs. - (6) "Close-contact business" includes barbershops, adult entertainment venues, hair salons, tattoo parlors, nail salons, spas, massage parlors, esthetician clinics, tanning salons, guided raft tours, guided balloon tours, gyms, and personal training services. - (7) "Recreational facilities" include movie theaters, swimming pools, museums, bowling alleys, miniature golf, arcades, amusement parks, concert venues, performance venues, go-kart courses, indoor shopping malls, and other places of indoor recreation or indoor entertainment.
+"Mass gathering" does not include individuals who are public officials or public employees in the course and scope of their employment.

+(5) "Houses of worship" means any church, synagogue, mosque, or other gathering space where persons congregate to exercise their religious beliefs.

+(6) "Close-contact business" includes barbershops, hair salons, tattoo parlors, nail salons, spas, massage parlors, esthetician clinics, tanning salons, guided raft tours, guided balloon tours, gyms, and personal training services for up to two trainees.

+(7) "Recreational facilities" include indoor movie theaters, museums, bowling alleys, miniature golf, arcades, amusement parks, concert venues, event venues, performance venues, go-kart courses, adult entertainment venues, and other places of indoor recreation or indoor entertainment.